5.7x28mm vs. 223 Rem: Which Is Better For CQB?

-Like many a 2nd Amendment-loving teenagers of my generation, I was introduced to the FN 5.72x28 via the Showtime television series Stargate SG-1.
-Fans of the show will remember how the main characters, played by Richard Dean Anderson and Amanda Tapping, would travel across the galaxy battling alien forces armed with their full-auto FN P90s.
+Like many 2nd Amendment-loving teenagers of my generation, I was introduced to the FN 5.7x28mm via the Showtime television series Stargate SG-1.
+Fans of the show will remember how the main characters played by Richard Dean Anderson and Amanda Tapping would travel across the galaxy battling alien forces using their full-auto FN P90s.

-Although FN Herstal (FNH) did not initially develop the 5.7x28mm as an alien-slaying cartridge, it has become an integral part of multiple law enforcement and military organizations due to its impressive terminal ballistics, low recoil, and armor-piercing capability.
+FN Herstal (FNH) did not develop the 5.7x28mm ammo for killing space aliens.
+They intended for it to become an integral part of law enforcement and military organizations – and thanks to its impressive terminal ballistics, low recoil, and armor-piercing capability, it has.

-In this article we’ll take an objective look at how the 223 Rem compares to the 5.7x28 and give you some insights into both cartridges and how they apply to your self-defense needs.
+How does the relatively new 5.7x28 round stack up against the most popular centerfire rifle cartridge in North America: the 223 Remington?
+In this article we’ll take an objective look at how the 223 Rem compares to the 5.7x28, giving you some insights into both cartridges and how they apply to your self-defense needs.

-The difference between 5.7x28 and 223 is that the 223 is a rifle cartridge, whereas the 5.7x28 is classified as a handgun cartridge.
-The 5.7x28 was developed for use in a personal defense weapon (PDW) like a submachine gun or handgun for close-quarters battle (CQB), while the 223 Rem was developed for use in a carbine or rifle with a longer effective range.
+The difference between 5.7x28 and 223 is that the 223 is a rifle cartridge, whereas the 5.7x28 is primarily classified as a handgun cartridge.
+The 5.7x28 was developed for use in a personal defense weapon (PDW, which is like a submachine gun) or handgun for close-quarters battle (CQB), while the 223 Rem was developed for use in a carbine or rifle with a longer effective range.

 A Note on Nomenclature